icwells/mutect2Parallel/README.md

 	-h, --help		show this help message and exit
 	-c C			Path to config file containing reference genome, java jars (if using), and mutect options (required; input files are read from sub-directories in output_directory and output will be written to same sub-directory).
+	-o				Option output dirctory to write filtered vcf files to.
+It will have the same structure as the mutect output, but in a seperate direcotry to avoid overwriting other filtering output.
 	-t				Number of threads.

-### Output
-For each batch of input samples, mutect2Parallel will create one batch script for each sample.
-By default, each script will call runPair.py which will call an instance of mutect for each combination of inputs.
-This script will call mutect2, optionally estimate the comtamination of the samples, and filter the resulting vcf files.
-It will also store the stdout and sdterr from each program it calls.

 ## Other Scripts
 runPair and getPON commands are formatted in batch scripts by mutect2Parallel, so it may not be necessary to directly call either.